denisecase/hey-alexa-ccsc-cp/workshop-01.md

 We'll show all aspects required to design, build and publish your own custom skills.
 Bearcat Buddy Football helps find out when and where our Northwest Missouri State University football games will be.

+If you have an Alexa device:

+- You can enable the skill from the store at <https://www.amazon.com/dp/B07SCSD3DV>
-If you have an Alexa device, you can try it by saying "Alexa, open Bearcat Buddy Football".
+- Try it by saying "Alexa, open Bearcat Buddy Football".

 Similar skills could be used to provide assistance with: